 Bankruptcies will remain on a credit report for a total of 7 years (for Chapter 13 bankruptcies) and a total of 10 years (for Chapter 7 bankruptcies).

-How to remove bankruptcy from a credit report early?
+How to remove bankruptcy from your credit report early?

-Removing bankruptcy from your credit report early is possible, but difficult.
-In general, there are five steps one must take in order to do this.
+Removing bankruptcy from your credit report early is not impossible, but it is difficult.
+In general, there are five steps one must take to do this.